 The Group's trading terms with its customers are mainly on credit, except for new customers, where payment in advance is normally required.
 The credit period is generally two months, extending up to half year for major customers.
-The Group's trading terms for marine fire-fighting equipment installation and inspection business, which generally has credit terms of two years, due to the long production period of vessel.
 Each customer has a maximum credit limit.
 The Group seeks to maintain strict control over its outstanding receivables in order to minimise credit risk.
 Overdue balances are reviewed regularly by senior management.
 In view of the aforementioned and the fact that the Group's trade receivables relate to a large number of diversified customers, there is no significant concentration of credit risk.
 Trade receivables are non-interest-bearing.
-The movements in provision for impairment of trade receivables are as follows: